marchyman/GeoTag/README.md

 ### Bug Fixes

-- The delay between cliking on the map and appearance of a pin is gone.
+- The delay between cliking on the map and appearance of a pin is better.

 - Display the tool-tip for the "Extend track timestamps" setting.

 - Closing the window with changes pending and no backup folder selected now quits the app instead of again reminding you that no backup folder is selected.

+- Closing a window with pending changes does not close the window until the user has a chance to answer the "do you really mean it?" message.
+  The app was closing the window then immediately re-opening it to display the message.

 ### Known issues